jorgerocha10/jorgerocha10.github.io/_posts/2025-7-24-What-is-text-to-SQL.md

 ### What it does:

-When a user asks a question, WrenAI looks through its vector memory to find the most relevant context—like tables, fields, and relationships.
+When a user asks a question, WrenAI looks through its vector memory to find the most relevant context - like tables, fields, and relationships.

 - **Retrieval Service**: Matches the question to the right metadata